 The Company's workers compensation, auto and general liability policies contain significant deductibles or self insured retentions.
 The Company estimates and accrues for its expected ultimate claim costs related to accidents occurring during each fiscal year and carries this accrual as a reserve until these claims are paid by the Company.
 In developing estimates for self insured losses, the Company utilizes its staff, a third party actuary and outside counsel as sources of information and judgment as to the expected undiscounted future costs of the claims.
 The Company accrues reserves related to environmental and litigation matters based on estimated undiscounted future costs.
 With respect to the Company's self insurance, environmental and litigation reserves, estimates of reserve liability could change if future events are different than those included in the estimates of the actuary, consultants and management of the Company.
-The reserve for self insurance, environmental and litigation contingencies included in accrued expenses and other non-current liabilities for which there are no potential insurance recoveries was approximately \$28.2 million and \$15.6 million at January 1, 2011 and January 2, 2010, respectively.
+At December 31, 2011 and January 1, 2011, the reserves for self insurance, environmental and litigation contingencies aggregated to approximately \$38.0 million and \$35.8 million, respectively.
+The Company has insurance recovery receivables of approximately \$9.6 million and \$7.7 million, respectively, related to these liabilities.